ccache/ccache/ARCHITECTURE.md

 ### Subdirectories of `src`

+* `ccache`: Ccache source code.
+* `third_party`: Bundled third party code.

+### Subdirectories of `src/ccache`

-This section describes the directory structure that the project aims to transform the `src` directory into in the long run to make the code base easier to understand and work with.
+This section describes the directory structure that the project aims to transform the `src/ccache` directory into in the long run to make the code base easier to understand and work with.
 In other words, this is work in progress.

 * `compiler`: Knowledge about things like compiler options, compiler behavior, preprocessor output format, etc. Ideally this code should in the future be